HomeFAQ

 • Secure deletion and disk shredding

-• AES-256 encryption with optional YubiKey support
+• Hardware-bound AES-256 encryption with Touch ID or YubiKey

 • Storage cleanup, large file finder, and cache cleaning